dhellmann/pymotw-3/source/configparser/index.rst

 -----------

-All section and option names are treated as strings, but option values can be strings, integers, floating point numbers, or booleans.
-There are a range of possible boolean values that are converted true or false.
+All section and option names are treated as strings, but option values can be strings, integers, floating point numbers, or Booleans.
+There are a range of possible Boolean values that are converted true or false.
 This example file includes one of each:

 .. literalinclude:: types.ini